Our Services

 Helpful Resources

-Low ferritin means your iron stores are depleted, even when hemoglobin, hematocrit, and other CBC values look normal.
-This early-stage iron deficiency often triggers fatigue, cold intolerance, brain fog, hair thinning, and restless legs before true anemia develops.
+Low ferritin means your body's iron stores are depleted—even when hemoglobin, hematocrit, and other CBC values appear normal.
+This early-stage iron deficiency commonly causes fatigue, cold intolerance, brain fog, hair thinning, and restless legs before full anemia develops.

-Common causes include inadequate dietary iron, hidden blood loss (such as heavy periods or GI bleeding), absorption issues (celiac disease, H. pylori, low stomach acid), and increased demand during pregnancy, athletic training, or growth.
-Diagnosis typically involves repeat ferritin testing alongside iron panel, transferrin saturation, and CBC.
-Treatment ranges from dietary changes and oral iron supplements to IV iron infusions in severe or malabsorptive cases.
+Diagnosis typically involves repeat ferritin testing alongside a full iron panel, transferrin saturation, and CBC.
+Treatment ranges from dietary adjustments and oral iron supplements to IV iron infusions in severe or malabsorptive cases.

 Iron Deficiency Without Anemia: Why Your Ferritin Can Be Low While Your CBC Looks Normal